-If you are about to have an operation in a French hospital, you will need to fill in a few forms.
+If you are about to have an operation in a French hospital, you will need to fill in a few forms, as before being admitted and undergoing surgery in France, you need to agree to follow the surgeon and anaesthetist’s advice.
 Here is what the forms will say:

 Follow a diet a few days before the operation